opensearch-project/documentation-website/_install-and-configure/configuring-opensearch/cluster-settings.md

 ## Cluster-level coordination settings

+OpenSearch supports the following cluster-level coordination settings.
+All settings in this list are dynamic:

 - `cluster.fault_detection.leader_check.timeout` (Time unit): Determines the amount of time a node waits for a response from the cluster manager during a leader check before deeming the check as a failure.

 - `cluster.fault_detection.follower_check.timeout` (Time unit): Determines the amount of time the cluster manager waits for a response during a follower check before deeming the check as a failure.